apache/causeway-site/content/documentation.md

 {col-md-12
 ## <a name="core-domain-services">Core Domain Services</a>

-Services implemented within Isis core.
-See also this <a href="./reference/services.html">summary</a> of all service APIs and their implementations (including modules, below)
+Commonly-used domain services to use within your application, implemented within Isis core.
+Some of these implement services defined in the applib; see this <a href="./reference/services.html">summary</a>.

 }